JohnCoene/javascript-for-r/_book/1-02-basics.md

 <p>Note that the function is preceded by its namespace with <code>::</code> (more on this later).</p>
 </div>

-The `DESCRIPTION` file does this, it will make sure that the dependencies of the package are met by users who install it.
-We can specify such dependencies under `Imports` where we can list packages required separated by a comma.
+The `DESCRIPTION` file does this; it will make sure that the dependencies of the package are met by users who install it.
+We can specify such dependencies under `Imports`, where we can list packages required separated by a comma.

 ```
 Imports: